saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - In fact, it will be so temporary that it does not even require a name.
 - It adheres to the rules of the object keyword in that there will only ever be one instance of it alive at a time, but it is significantly smaller in scope than a named singleton.
 - An object expression takes on some of the attributes of where it is declared.
 If declared at the file level, an object expression is initialized immediately.
 If declared within another class, it is initialized when its enclosing class is initialized.
+- Anonymous Inner class using "object expression".
+It is used in android development to implement click listener.
+object: parentClass { }

 ```kotlin
 fun main() {